discord/endanger/README.md

 // Has the file been deleted?
 file.deleted // true/false

-// Has the file been modified? file.modified // true/false
+// Has the file been modified?
+(This doesn't include created files) file.modified // true/false

 // Has the file been edited (created or modified)?